 RALPH.
 What about Santa Claus?

 AMANDA.
 I overhead my dad tell my mom that….

 AMANDA.
 Can I go find Gus now?
 He’s so cute with that big bow tie he wears and that big bushy tail.

 RALPH.
 Yeah, he is something, isn’t he?

 AMANDA.
-My dad says you really shouldn’t have a cat in the store but since there’s a rodent problem in New York you really can’t…
+My dad says you really shouldn’t have a cat in the store despite the rodent problem in New York …

 RALPH.
 Rodent problem?!
 Your dad has quite an opinion on things.